 The pay structure is different for those staff the majority of whom do not wear a uniform.
-Employees are appointed to a post which has a specific pay grade assigned to it.
-Within each grade there are spinal column points.
+A project to update the pay and grading structure has recently been undertaken.
+New employees are assigned to the new pay and grading structure with the majority of existing staff, transitioning over on 1st April 2018 or earlier if there are issues with parity.
+Employees are appointed to a post which has a specific job family assigned to it.
+Within each job family there are pay points.
 The experience and skills of the employee are evaluated against the requirements of the job which will then determine the pay point to which they are appointed.
-Progression to higher pay points within the grade is made on an annual basis.
+Progression to higher pay points within the job family is made on an annual basis.